Saturday, 21 April 2012

 "Here.
 Right here.
 His presence is in this place."

-I'd answered with what I believed to be true, but the reality in my life seemed to be less about God and more about waiting for another letter from Phi Bang, letters that never seemed to come soon enough.
+I'd answered what I believed to be true, but present reality in my life seemed to be less about God and more about waiting for another letter from Phi Bang, letters that never seemed to come soon enough.

 “Is there any other way to look at them?” and sort of defying me to tell him there was some other way to look at a woman.